JuanGuzman-io/juanda-cv/README.md

 # Features

 - Setup only takes a few minutes [single config file](./src/data/resume-data.tsx)
-- Built using Next.js 14, React, Typescript, Shadcn/ui, TailwindCss
+- Built using Next.js 14.1.0, React, Typescript, Shadcn/ui, TailwindCss
 - Auto generated Layout
 - Responsive for different devices
 - Optimized for Next.js and Vercel

+# Updates (May 2025)

+- Updated to Next.js 14.1.0 from 14.0.4
+- Updated all dependencies to their latest versions
+- Improved next.config.js with better image optimization
+- Enhanced metadata in layout.tsx for better SEO
+- Added support for modern image formats (AVIF, WebP)

 # Getting Started Locally